 Step Eight: listings & renewals

-Included in your publishing package are one year’s listings on Amazon.
+Included in your publishing package are one year’s listings online.
 After the first year you may decide to renew or cancel these listings and we will get in touch when they are due, offering you these options.
 One year’s renewal will cost £39.00 and two years is discounted at £68.00

 Ready to go?
 Click here to download our publishing agreement